Philippe Avila discusses the rare survival of a Japanese Nanban frame, and the lacquering and inlaying techniques involved in its manufacture.

 School of Giovanni Niccolò (Japanese), portable shrine, ca. 1597, lacquer, wood, gold, shell, canvas, pigment, Nagasaki, Japan; doors closed. © 2014 Peabody Essex Museum, Salem, MA.
 Photography by Walter Silver.

-In 1549, the Spaniard Ignatius of Loyola, founder of the Jesuit Order, travelled to Japan under the patronage of the Portuguese Crown to begin his mission of evangelization.
+In 1549 the Spaniard St Francis Xavier, a close collaborator of Ignatius of Loyola, founder of the Jesuit Order, travelled to Japan under the patronage of the Portuguese Crown to begin his mission of evangelization.
 Portuguese, Flemish and Italian missionaries followed him, creating a series of missions in the south of Japan, and founding academies devoted to the teaching of Catholic values by means of painting, music and chanting.
 The manufacture of religious and secular furnishings by local craftsmen was commissioned by the Jesuits for their own use in Japan, for trade with Portuguese merchants and for diplomatic gifts to both Japanese and European elites.

 Cabinet of drawers with birds & flowers, Momoyama period (1573-1615), Japanese lacquered wood with gold & silver hiramaki-e & mother-o’pearl, 16 1/4 x 24 5/8 x 13 3/8 ins (41.3 x 62.5 x 34 cm), Metropolitan Museum of Art